-We currently intend to pay regular quarterly cash dividends on our common stock in an amount not to exceed \$ per share.
+We currently intend to pay regular quarterly cash dividends on our common stock in an amount not to exceed an aggregate of \$80 million per year.
 Any decision to declare and pay dividends in the future will be made at the discretion of our board of directors and will depend on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors that our board of directors may deem relevant.